 (C)The documents listed in (B) must comply with the following requirements:

-(i)They must be bound together at the end of the petition or in a separate volumes not exceeding 300 pages each.
+(i)If filed in paper form, they must be bound together at the end of the petition or in separate volumes not exceeding 300 pages each.
 The pages must be consecutively numbered;

-(iii)They must begin with a table of contents listing each document by its title and its index-tab number or letter.
+(iii)They must begin with a table of contents listing each document by its title and its index number or letter.